Kara-hardash

 Kara-hardash (Kara-ḫardaš), also rendered Kadashman-Harbe and possibly Karaindash, was a king of Babylon.
 He became king of Babylon around 1333 BC.
 He was the son of the Assyrian princess Muballitat-Sherua and the Babylonian king who preceded him.
 His rule was short, as shortly after his appointment as king, he was killed in an anti-Assyrian revolt.
-His death was avenged by his grandfather, the Assyrian king Ashur-uballit I. After suppressing the revolt and removing the usurper appointed by the Kassites, the Assyrians appointed Kurigalzu as king.
+His death was avenged by his grandfather, the Middle Assyrian Empire ruler Ashur-uballit I. After suppressing the revolt and removing the usurper appointed by the Kassites, they appointed Kurigalzu II as king.
 The latter's connection to the Assyrians is unclear.
 It is not excluded that he was Kara-hardash's son.

 Biography

-He was the son of the Assyrian princess Muballitat-Sherua, daughter of the Assyrian king Ashur-uballit I and sister of the future king Enlil-nirari.
+He was the son of Muballitat-Sherua, daughter of the Assyrian king Ashur-uballit I and sister of the future king Enlil-nirari.
 His maternal grandfather was the first to use the title king of Assyria.
 In the Synchronistic History, his name is spelled both Karahardash and Karaindash, perhaps due to different phonetic readings.
 Alternatively, these are two different persons, with Karahardash (i.e. Kadashman-Harbe) being the son of Karaindash, husband of Muballitat-Sherua.
 Another ancient source, the Chronicle P, gives a biography of the life of Muballitat-Sherua's son that is almost identical to the Synchronistic Historys, but records that his name was Kadashman-Harbe, and that his father was Karaindash.
 Kadašman-Ḫarbe is likely a scribal error for Kara-ḫardaš.
 Neither of the ancient sources explicitly names who the husband of Muballitat-Sherua was.

 Upon the death of his father, Kara-hardash was appointed king of Babylon.
 During his short reign, he went to war against the Suteans, and was also able to carry off a number of public works, including the digging of wells and building of a fortress.

 Rebellion and death

 His reign was short-lived, however.
 An anti-Assyrian rebellion broke out, in which he was murdered.
 The army then appointed Nazi-Bugaš, or Šuzigaš, a pure Kassite, as king.
-His Assyrian grandfather, Ashur-uballit I, suppressed the rebellion, deposed the usurper, and appointed a certain Kurigalzu as king.
+His Assyrian grandfather, Ashur-uballit I, suppressed the rebellion, deposed the usurper, and appointed a certain Kurigalzu II as king.
 It is unclear how this Kurigalzu was connected to the Assyrians, but he might have been Kara-Hardash's (i.e. Kadashman-Harbe's) son.